ketringjoni/SuPreMo/README.md

 ## Use

-Both get_seq and get_scores are implemented under the same python script SuPreMo.py, used as follows:
+Both get_seq and get_Akita_scores are implemented under the same python script SuPreMo.py, used as follows:

 ```shell
 python scripts/SuPreMo.py INPUT <args>